-Playmaker Score: Fully introduced in Football Outsiders Almanac 2009 by Vince Verhei, and updated for the second time in Football Outsiders Almanac 2012, a system for projecting the peak success of college wide receivers entering the NFL.
-In its current form (v3.0), the system applies to all wide receiver prospects, and is based on a weighted combination of five factors:
+Playmaker Score: Fully introduced in Football Outsiders Almanac 2009 by Vince Verhei, then redesigned by Nathan Forster in 2014, Playmaker Score is a system for projecting the peak success of college wide receivers entering the NFL.
+In its current form, the system applies to all wide receiver prospects, and is based on a weighted combination of five factors:

 Plus/Minus (+/-): Introduced in Football Outsiders Almanac 2010 by Bill Barnwell, a metric that compares a receiver's actual number of catches to his "expected" number of catches after adjusting for uncatchable passes, the distance of the routes the receiver runs, the situations in which he's thrown the ball, and the catch rates of his teammates.
 The resulting figure is the number of actual catches above or below the expected catches, explaining the name.
 The Saints' Marques Colston led all receivers in 2011 with a team-adjusted plus-minus of 15.7 catches above expectation, while the Broncos' Eddie Royal had a league-worst -8.1 catches below expectation.